mrwithersea/redux-workshop/PITCHME.md

 - Functional purity |

 Note:
-Pushing state to the edges of our system
+- Pushing state to the edges of our system
-Why not MV[?] - view updates model, which updates another model, which updates a view State is not changing unintentionally
+- Why not MV[?] - view updates model, which updates another model, which updates a view
+- State is not changing unintentionally
-Pure functions - better reasoning about code, avoiding non-obvious dependencies
+- Pure functions - better reasoning about code, avoiding non-obvious dependencies

 ---

-## The heart of redux; POJOs
+## The heart of redux; POJO

 ```javascript
 // Every action is just a plain old javascript object